 The Days Between offers both walk-in camping and car camping.
 Many of the walk-in campsites are nestled under our beautiful, shady oaks along 10-mile creek.
 If you plan to do walk-in camping, please plan to transport your gear from your car to your campsite.
 Walk-in camping is limited and first-come-first serve.
 Car camping is available in our flat, open meadow (limited shade) and is included in the $25 Vehicle Pass.

 Camping spots are on a first-come-first-serve basis.
 Camping begins at 8:00 AM on Friday, and ends at 12:00 PM on Sunday.
+The best way to park and camp together is to arrive together.
 Early arriving campers may not save spaces with their vehicles for late arrivals.
 To secure places for later arriving friends, early arrivals can pitch their friends tents or secure with extra gear (up to two spaces only).
 Please be courteous of your neighbors and other festival goers during the set-up process and refrain from tarping more than two spaces at a time.
+Later arriving campers will not be able to park near earlier arriving campers, but may walk to a friend’s camp.

 The weather can be unpredictable is usually hot, dusty and dry this time of year and quite cool at night.
 Please come prepared for anything.